Learn more about our Travel Heath Advisory Update and 2020 Oberammergau.

 Highlights of Heidelberg, a singular treat, and enjoy leisure time in Speyer

 Today, set off for a half-day excursion to Heidelberg, a red-roofed town on the Neckar River that is home to Germany’s oldest university.
 Enjoy panoramic views from the plaza of imposing Heidelberg Castle.
-Unforgettable Moment: You'll also see the castles famed Heidelberg Tun, an immense wine barrel, now empty, with a capacity of some 58,000 gallons.
+You'll also see the castles famed Heidelberg Tun, an immense wine barrel, now empty, with a capacity of some 58,000 gallons.
 Stroll the pedestrian-only main street and get an opportunity to sample a traditional confection beloved in this region: the Heidelberger Studentenkuss (Student's Kiss).
 Then we have opportunity to visit the cathedral town of Speyer, where you’ll have the afternoon at leisure to explore on your own.
 Back on the ship, we learn more about jazz during a lecture entitled "Milestones in the history of jazz."

 Strasbourg canal cruise and a dynamic walking tour

 After docking in Kehl, Germany, we'll go directly across the Rhine to Strasbourg, France via the Pont de l'Europe bridge.
 The deeply intertwined and somewhat complicated history of the two towns is reflected in the mix of French and German culture that pervades the Alsace region.
 You'll embark on a cruise through the canals here before going on a walking tour that takes you to the elegant Palais Rohan; Cathedral Notre Dame; the ultra-modern European Union Parliament; the quaint shops and parks of “La Petite France;" and the Tanners' Quarter.
 Explore the heart of Strasbourg's center city afternoon at leisure.
 More jazz music awaits back on board the ship.